Reviews You Can Rely On

 Stability

-The Vapor 10 kayak has great primary and secondary stability thanks to a wide hull, low-to-the-ground seat, and large rounded side walls.
-You wouldn’t expect to be tipping this kayak over, even if you are a bit wobbly on the water.
-However, if you do take it in splashy conditions or down rapids, a capsize could happen.
+The Vapor 10 has great primary and secondary stability thanks to a wide hull, low-to-the-ground seat, and large rounded side walls.
+You wouldn't expect to be tipping this kayak over, even if you are a bit wobbly on the water.
+However, a capsize could happen if you take it in splashy conditions or down rapids.

-Due to the large open deck, if you do find yourself in splashy conditions (i.e unexpected winds and waves), this kayak quickly collects water and is not easy to keep dry.
-Once the kayak takes on water and it starts to move from side to side, the kayak will no longer feel stable to paddle.
-This kayak really is designed for sheltered conditions and flat water.
+Due to the large open deck, if you find yourself in unexpected winds or waves, this kayak quickly collects water and is not easy to keep dry.
+Once the Vapor takes on water and starts moving from side to side, the kayak will no longer feel stable to paddle.
+This boat really is designed for sheltered conditions and flat water.

-old town vapor 10 kayak review - we enjoyed using the old town vapor in sheltered water conditions.
+old town vapor 10 - we enjoyed using the old town vapor in sheltered water conditions.

 We enjoyed using the Old Town Vapor in sheltered water conditions.